Safety and what's appropriate on stage

 Examples of possibly inappropriate content:

 • Playing a scene involving racial stereotypes or steroetype accents.
-English langauge accents are normally ok but please do not play accents from other races or cultures (unless it is yours).
+English language accents are normally ok but please do not play accents from other races or cultures (unless it is yours).

 • Swearing (depending on the word and context, we may sidecoach or call the scene down).